dku-boanlab/barista/README.md

 # Compilation
 1. Install dependencies
 > $ ./deps.sh
+> Enter 'yes' when asking for the installation of MariaDB
-> After setting 'root' password, please update 'bin/secret/db_password.txt' as well
+> After setting 'root' password for MariaDB, update 'bin/secret/db_password.txt' as well

 2. Compile the source code of Barista NOS
 > $ make